Doctor in Distress (film): Reception

 The film was one of the ten most popular movies at the British box office in 1963.

 According to Kine Weekly the four most popular films at the British box office in 1963 were From Russia With Love, Summer Holiday, Tom Jones and The Great Escape, followed by, in alphabetical order, Doctor in Distress, The Fast Lady, Girls!
 Girls!
-Girls!, Heaven's Above, Jason and the Argonauts, In Search of the Castaways, It Happened at the World's Fair, The Longest Day, On the Beat, Sodom and Gomorrah, The V. I. Ps, and The Wrong Arm of the Law.
+Girls!, Heavens Above!, Jason and the Argonauts, In Search of the Castaways, It Happened at the World's Fair, The Longest Day, On the Beat, Sodom and Gomorrah, The V. I. Ps, and The Wrong Arm of the Law.

 Filmink wrote "Bogarde was getting too old to play someone luckless in love (Samantha Eggar was his co-star, although the film belongs to James Robertson Justice as much as Bogarde).
 The movie has some funny bits, but it lacks the soul of previous films – no one really grows or makes friends, or forms a relationship, like the earlier ones in the series."